calderast/Hex-maze/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17635391.svg)](https://doi.org/10.5281/zenodo.17635391)
 [![PyPI version](https://img.shields.io/pypi/v/hex-maze-neuro.svg)](https://pypi.org/project/hex-maze-neuro/)

-This repo provides a set of functions to generate, plot, and calculate info about hex maze configurations and optimal barrier change sequences for the hex maze behavioral task developed by the Berke Lab at UCSF.
-It also provides databases of valid maze configurations and their attributes.
+This repository provides a library of functions and tutorials for generating, visualizing, and analyzing hex maze configurations and optimal barrier-change sequences for the hex maze behavioral task developed by the Berke Lab at UCSF.
+It also includes curated databases of valid maze configurations and their associated attributes.

 ## Installation (General use)
 To simply use the functions in this repo, install the latest version of this Python package with the following command: